check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="unused-config-file-r"></a>Resolution

 If you weren't expecting this message, you should determine which case applies, possibly by reading release notes/checking where you got the file and update (filenames, or versions) as applicable.

+# no-new-commits-to-check

+The [check_commit_messages](https://github.com/check-spelling/check-spelling/wiki/Configuration#check_commit_messages) feature is intentionally not retroactive.
+If first commit changing this feature isn't followed by another commit in the same push, this notification will be presented.

+## <a id="no-new-commits-to-check-r"></a>Resolution

+This is purely informative.
+Future commits added to a branch or PR with this setting active will be checked.